 Opening hours: April – October from 9 am to 4 pm (Closed on Fridays and Sundays).
 November – March from 9 am to 2 pm (Closed on Fridays).

 Ticket: 3 euro.

 Agios Stefanos is quite accessible.
 The monastery was built back in 1400 AD.
 The religious building was heavily damaged during WWII, but it has been restored and currently hosts a nunnery.

 Opening hours: April – October from 9 am to 1.30 pm and from 3.30 pm to 5.30 pm.
 (Closed on Mondays) On Sundays, it opens at 9.30.
 November – March, from 9.30 am to 1 pm and from 3 pm to 5 pm (Closed on Mondays).

 The area can be sweltering in summer and relatively cold in winter; therefore, the best tie of the year to visit is spring (March-May) or fall (September-November).

-Other than better weather, you’re bound to find fewer crowds too and better accommodation prices.
+Besides better weather, you’re bound to find fewer crowds and better accommodation prices.

 Best Photo Locations In Meteora

 Meteora is full of stunning photo spots where to take the most memorable pictures of the high rocks and the monasteries.